Sahilub17/Student-App-Docker-Compose/README.md

 2. EC2 Instance is launched.

-3. Docker installed using official documention.
+3. Docker install using official documention.

 4. MySQL Client is installed.